Shopify/quilt/packages/graphql-persisted/README.md

 When the middleware attempts to resolve an ID to a query document, it attempts to do the following:

 - If `ctx.state.assets.graphQLSource` exists, call it and wait on the result.
-If a result is found and a cache was passed, return the result _and_ save it to the cache using `cache.set`.
-This step makes it automatic to get persisted queries going for apps using sewing kit and [`@shopify/sewing-kit-koa`](https://github.com/Shopify/quilt/tree/master/packages/sewing-kit-koa).
+If a result is found and a cache option was provided when creating the middleware, return the result _and_ save it to the cache using `cache.set`.
+This step makes it automatic to get persisted queries going for apps using sewing-kit and [`@shopify/sewing-kit-koa`](https://github.com/Shopify/quilt/tree/master/packages/sewing-kit-koa).
-- If a cache was passed, call `cache.get` with the ID and wait on the result.
+- If a cache is present, call `cache.get` with the ID and wait on the result.

 If no value was found during this process, the GraphQL call will fail in a way determined by the `cacheMissBehavior` option: